 The Redding Ducky Derby Race in Redding’s Caldwell Park is a unique event designed as a fund-raising opportunity for the Rotary Foundation Against Substance Abuse and local youth groups.
-Since its inception nearly 4 million dollars has been returned to local communities for youth development programs and drug- and alcohol-free activities.
+Since its inception over 4 million dollars has been returned to local communities for youth development programs and drug- and alcohol-free activities.
 These programs have benefited countless young people in the North State.

-Sticking Ducks 2016, thanks everyone for helping stick all the ducks for 2016, we’re excited and can’t wait for the Ducky Derby on Sunday the 25th of September.
+Sticking Ducks 2016, thanks everyone for helping stick all the ducks for 2016, we’re excited and can’t wait for the Ducky Derby on Sunday the 26th of September.
 Pictures HERE–> Shout out to Meeks Lumber & Hardware for hosting the sticking event!

 Kyle Hatch won the grand prize of Shasta Marina Houseboat Trip, plus $500 cash from Umpqua Bank.
 Andy Givens won the Giant Giants Weekend provided courtesy of Interwest Insurance.
 Jane Templeton will be sporting new jewelry set from Devon’s Jewlers and Kathy LLorce will be able to proudly wear the Harley Jacket donated by Redding Harley Davidson.

 We are pleased to announce that it appears that we again returned 100% to the local students who adopted out these ducks.
 The Rotary Foundation Against Substance Abuse has raised over $4 million since inception.
 These funds are used for substance abuse prevention and youth development programs throughout the North State Area.